 Online search is a huge business.
 In 2023, Google’s revenue from online advertising broke $200 billion.
 So dominant is their market share that it’s easy to imagine they’ll always have control of the online search market – but the only way for them to stay ahead is for Google search results to have more value to the user than anyone else’s.

 This has been the driving force behind every big update to the algorithm, going back years.
 Lately, they’ve happened more and more often – there were nine big Google updates in 2023.
-As of August 2024, there have been five this year, with the August Core Update expected to still be rolling out into mid-September.
+In 2024 we’re a little way behind that pace, with only four updates so far, but they started with a bang.

 How Do the 2024 Google Updates Affect Your Site?